OctopusDeploy/People/Data-Engineering/L4-Lead-Data-Engineer.md

 ## 🧭 Culture and Leadership

-- I encompass all of the qualities listed in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md)
+- I encompass all of the qualities listed in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md).
-- I am confident in providing strategic level insight to management and executive leadership in the organisation
+- I am confident in providing strategic level insight to management and executive leadership in the organisation.
 - I understand our organisation structure and how we schedule work, and help my team find their highest value contributions in this environment.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
 - I recognise problems and proactively engage with other people to prevent or resolve them quickly.
 - I am comfortable coordinating projects where success requires the input of multiple teams and diverse roles.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.
-- I communicate using facts from data, presenting clear assumptions and vetting quality of the data
+- I communicate using facts from data, presenting clear assumptions and vetting quality of the data.

 <details>
 <summary>Examples</summary>

 - I identified the work involved with delivering a pitch, broke it into tasks and managed the project to completion.
 - I took ownership of my team's retrospective process, making sure everyone had a voice in how our team works and evolves together.
-- I performed interviews for engineering candidates, providing detailed and useful feedback
+- I performed interviews for engineering candidates, providing detailed and useful feedback .
 - I confidently pitched an idea, positively influencing and convincing people to take decisive action.
 - I effectively steered technical and non-technical conversations to positive outcomes.
 - I was typically the first to take responsibility for reducing waste in our process.
 - I noticed a project was going to become blocked by another team, or take longer than expected, so I pulled together relevant stakeholders to propose an updated plan and reach a consensus.
-- I reviewed an existing metric, provided context and any assumptions so it was clear what it actually meant
+- I reviewed an existing metric, provided context and any assumptions so it was clear what it actually meant.

 </details>